brittaniSavery/personal-website/content/resume.md

 2017-Present

-- Designed website for a simulation basketball league, [SIBA](/code/siba), using React, Node.js, PHP, and AWS.
+- Designed website for a simulation basketball league, [SIBA](/code/siba), using React, Node.js, PHP, and AWS
 - Created [database](/code/dcldb) with authentication for users to manage their lineages for the collection game [Dragon Cave](http://dragcave.net) using Next.js, Bulma CSS framework, and MongoDB.